bravikumarreddy/Parallel_Computing/README.md

 # Parallel_Computing

-Check my blog entry for the explination of code
+Check my blog entry for the explanation of code

 https://bangaruravikumar.wordpress.com/